dev-bootcamp-2019/final-project-kejitan/EVcharging/Test-setup.md

 # Test setup for EVcharging Application

 * I recommend setting up the project (EVcharging) in virtual environment
-* My project uses Truffle 5.0.2, Solidity 0.5.2, web3 1.0 and will give
-* compilation/execution errors on Truffle 4 set up
+* My project uses Truffle 5.0.2, Solidity 0.5.2, web3 1.0 and will give compilation/execution errors on Truffle 4 set up
 * The following instructions are for Ubuntu
 * If your OS is different, you may try VirtualBox Ubuntu 16.04.5 set up

+#Install virtualenv if not already installed
-* cd ~
+* $ cd ~
 * $ sudo apt-get install python3-pip
 * $ pip3 install virtualenv